Legal Responses to Genocide and Other Massive Violations of Human Rights, 59 Law and Contemporary Problems 75 (1996)

 Date of Authorship for this Version

 Reisman, W. Michael, "Legal Responses to Genocide and Other Massive Violations of Human Rights" (1996).
 Faculty Scholarship Series.
-Paper 973.
+973.